 Nile – 6,650 km

 This is undoubtedly the longest river in the world.
 The source of the Nile’s waters is the Kagera, a river originating in Rwanda, which, flowing into Lake Victoria in the East African Highlands, flows out of it as the Victoria Nile (also known as the White Nile).
 After traveling as much as 6,650 km, the Nile flows into the Mediterranean Sea by a vast delta off the coast of Egypt.
 The Nile is a life-giving river – most Egyptians have settled along its banks since ancient times.
 Today, the Nile delta, stretching from the suburbs of Cairo, is fully populated and developed.
 Other large population centers around the longest rivers of the world are Luxor, Aswan and Khartoum, the capital of Sudan, located where the waters of the White and Blue Nile meet.
-Nile is the only river which flows through Sahara
+The Nile is the only river that flows through Sahara

 Amazon River – 6400 km